orcasound/orca-eye-aye/README.md

-2. Create two automated real-time vessel object detection system.
+### Phase 2: Train model with labeled data
+Create two automated real-time vessel object detection systems.
 For task 1, the quality of the images is not required to be very high, but the outlines still need to be discernible.
 Since there is no open access dataset for vessels, our project extends to task 2: compile a high-quality dataset for vessels (we will continue to discuss whether it is open source or not).
 This dataset is a compilation and classification of the accumulated data from the M2 system and will be crucial for the future training of deep learning models for vessel detection and classification.
 We envision a dataset of 10,000 samples governed by a Creative Commons license, specifically the SA-BY license.
-Easy access and discovery of this training set will be accomplished by serving it as part of Orcasound’s open data registry within Amazon’s open data sponsored S3 bucket called the “Acoustic Sandbox” (for free under AWS open data sponsorship through 2024).
+Easy access and discovery of this training set will be accomplished by serving it as part of Orcasound’s open data registry within Amazon’s open data sponsored S3 bucket called the “Acoustic Sandbox”(for free under AWS open data sponsorship through 2024).
 Produce an open object detection model for real-time marine vessel monitoring.
 Retrain Yolo v5.
 First, we will try to transfer learning to the pre-trained Yolo model.
 Based on the result, we will decide whether to move on to the next task or train from scratch.
 Training from scratch would increase the training data to 10000 for each vessel type.
 (the vessel type tags currently in the M2 system)